 An accountant, baseball fans, loving mothers: What we know about the victims of the Florida condo collapse

-The community of Surfside, Florida, is reeling after the partial collapse of a condominium building, leaving 32 dead and 113 others unaccounted for.
-Rescue efforts have been plagued by instability and harsh weather but first responders are continuing to work long hours searching for survivors.
+The community of Surfside, Florida, is reeling after the partial collapse of a condominium building, leaving at least 95 people dead and 14 residents unaccounted for.
+Since the building's collapse, 18 million pounds of concrete and debris have been moved from the building site.
+Last week, the search of the collapsed building has now switched from a rescue effort to a recovery operation, almost three weeks after the tragedy.

 Here are the stories of some victims and how they're being remembered by family members.